sherimickelson/LoadBalanceForCESM/README.rst

 The amount of time that will be utilized for simulation within the model.
 This function deals with the amount of time, not the units of said time.

 --checkProcessorIncrementationLoops(valueSpecifiedForCESMRuns)
+Ensures that the value inputted for the for loop to spin up threads for building separate CESM models and running them is a positive integer.

+--optimize_values_allocation_run(assortment_of_optimized_values, target_directory_for_CESM)
+Function that begins the process for building CESM models and manages the organization of the threads that said CESM models will be built and ran in.
+Includes checks to make sure that correct directories exist before being accessed.
+There are also checks to make sure that the threads are not accessing the same resources as the same time.
+The threads that are generated are organized through the use of a dictionary that uses numerical keys to identify each thread.

+--acquirePermissionToScale()
+The function acquirePermissionToScale() is used to acquire the information of whether user wants to scale the cores allocated for each.
+If the user decides to scale the number of cores, the method of scaling, linear or exponential must be inputted as well.

+--startCESMProcess(targetCaseSubdirectory)
+Initiates the basic commands to setup, build then run the CESM models.

+--xmlchangeDefaultOptions(targetCaseSubdirectory,collectionOfCESMValues)
+The xml options are set in this command.
+This includes the time being simulated and wallclock_time for the CESM model.

+--checkTimingDirectoryListEdit(recordOfTimingDirectoryAccesses)
+Checks for the access of the access of tht timing file directories.
+Each array element manages the the status of the threads as they attempt to access the timing file directory.

+--assignValuesForNTASKS(assortmentOfModelComponentsValues, assortmentOfInvolvedComponents, numericalThreadIdentifier, targetCaseSubDirectory,permittedToScale)
+The assignValuesForNTASKS() function is for setting the xml configurations for the amount of tasks to be allocated and to which component.
+The tasks for the WAV componenet are capped here to preserve the efficiency of the overall model.
+To edit such, edit the if statements.
+Due to the scaling of tasks if indicated by the user, the permittedToScale and numericalThreadIdentifier arguments are present.

+--assignValuesForROOTPE(assortmentOfModelComponentsValues, assortmentOfInvolvedComponents, numericalThreadIdentifier, targetCaseSubDirectory, permittedToScale)
+Assigns the rootpe for the various components.
+Possesses the ability to scale the inputs similar to theassignValuesForNTASKS() function.

+--assignValuesForNTHRDS(assortmentOfModelComponentsValues, assortmentOfInvolvedComponents, numericalThreadIdentifier, targetCaseSubDirectory,permittedToScale)
+Assigns the number of threads for each component. does not scale the component inputs provided to it.

+--prepCESM(processorIncrementationLoops, collection_of_optimized_values, target_directory_for_CESM, assortmentOfTimingFileDirectory, accessingTimingFileDirectory, threadIdentifier, permittedToScale)

 cesm_allocation.py
 The load balncing software code is initiated in this file and the function that manages the highest level function amongst b2deg_alternative.py and cesm_allocation.py.
 This python file is the one that is run from the command line.